 - Maestro cards work fine overseas at ATMs and many PIN based Point-of-Sale terminals, but Canadian Maestro cards do not work for internet purchases.
 Having a second card that works online would be helpful, e.g. a credit card or prepaid card.

 - Scotiabank, TD, BMO and CIBC are expensive but issue debit cards with full Visa or Mastercard debit functionality, which can be used everywhere: ATM, POS and online.
-Tangerine now issues such a card as well.
+A few others now issue such a card as well.